-In addition to the Learning Management System, Moodle, The Apprentice School utilizes Microsoft Teams to deliver synchronous instruction.
-Faculty began using Microsoft Teams in April 2020.
-Apprentices are required actively to be online in the Microsoft Teams class during the scheduled class timeframe.
-At the beginning of each session, instructors verbally verify attendance, and apprentices are monitored during online courses by responding to instructors' questions, posting responses in a chat window, and through digital repositories of individual apprentice class activity.
-All apprentices must abide by the attendance policy as outlined in The Apprentice School Catalog.
+In addition to the Learning Management System, Moodle, The Apprentice School may utilize Microsoft Teams to deliver instruction.
+Students are required actively to be online in the Microsoft Teams class during the scheduled class timeframe for synchronous classes.
+At the beginning of each session, instructors verbally verify attendance, and students are monitored during online courses by responding to instructors' questions, posting responses in a chat window, and through digital repositories of individual apprentice class activity.
+All students must abide by the outlined attendance policies.

-Instructors deliver courses and enhance content within MS Teams by using live lectures, group discussion, PowerPoint presentations, document camera projections, and video links.
-Instructors use warm ups to assess prior instruction, classwork to reinforce newly learned concepts, peer reviews to create opportunities for apprentices to provide feedback, and writing projects such as papers, journals, and forums to encourage the assimilation of ideas.
+Instructors deliver courses and enhance content within MS Teams by using live lectures, group discussion, PowerPoint presentations, document camera projections, or video links.
+Instructors may use warm ups to assess prior instruction, classwork to reinforce newly learned concepts, peer reviews to create opportunities for apprentices to provide feedback, and writing projects such as papers, journals, and forums to encourage the assimilation of ideas.

-Within Microsoft Teams breakout rooms, apprentice interaction is facilitated with peer review of assignments, through group projects, and guided reflection time.
-Apprentices may collaborate through verbal communication, the chat board inside Microsoft Teams, by using Moodle, or through emailing as.edu accounts.
+Within Microsoft Teams breakout rooms, student interaction is facilitated with peer review of assignments, through group projects, and guided reflection time.
+Students may collaborate through verbal communication, the chat board inside Microsoft Teams, by using Moodle, or through emailing as edu accounts.

-Graded quizzes and tests are conducted synchronously online through Microsoft Teams and launched primarily through Moodle.
-Apprentices often are required to upload their written work either to Microsoft OneNote or Moodle to verify answers.
+Graded assessments may be conducted synchronously online through Microsoft Teams and launched primarily through Moodle.
+Students often are required to upload their written work either to Microsoft OneNote or Moodle to verify answers.
 In addition, Microsoft Assignments has been used by instructors to review and verify assigned classwork during workshop time.